LightBitsLabs/los-csi/docs/src/plugin_deployment/plugin_deployment_static_manifests.md

 The “No resources found” errors for the last three commands are expected and confirm the successful removal of the CSI plugin from the Kubernetes cluster.

-After Lightbits CSI plugin is removed from the Kubernetes cluster, some volumes created by Kubernetes using the CSI plugin may remain on the LightOS storage cluster and may need to be manually deleted using the LightOS management API or CLI.
+After the Lightbits CSI plugin is removed from the Kubernetes cluster, some volumes created by Kubernetes using the CSI plugin may remain on the LightOS storage cluster and may need to be manually deleted using the LightOS management API or CLI.